 Basically, functional training exercises train your muscles to help you do everyday activities safely and efficiently.

-Here, our trainer further explains in a helpful training YouTube video that functional training is simply movement-based training.
+Here, our trainer further explains in a helpful video that functional training is simply movement-based training.
 He recommends incorporating tools like kettle bells, dumb bells, vipers and the like to help challenge your balance, coordination and overall muscular strength and endurance.

 Good news is that functional fitness exercises can be done at home or at the gym, during a solo workout, personal training session or group fitness class using simply your own body weight or adding exercise tools, to up the intensity and challenge your body for improvement and strength.